-- require schools to notify the Victorian Institute of Teaching (VIT) when a school has taken action against a teacher - ensure compliance with the Victorian Child Safe Standards as a requirement of registration for all Victorian schools.
+- require Our Lady Star of the Sea School to notify the Victorian Institute of Teaching (VIT) of action taken against a registered teacher or early childhood teacher in response to allegations of serious misconduct or if the school becomes aware that the teacher is currently charged with, or convicted or found guilty of, certain offences including sexual offences - ensure compliance with the Victorian Child Safe Standards as a requirement of registration for all Victorian schools.

-A registered school must ensure that the care, safety and welfare of all students attending the school are in accordance with all applicable Victorian and Commonwealth laws, and that all staff employed at the school are advised of their obligations to child safety.
+Our Lady Star of the Sea School and our governing body must ensure that the care, safety and welfare of all students attending the school are in accordance with all applicable Victorian and Commonwealth laws, and that all staff employed at the school are advised of their obligations to child safety.

-2.5 Wrongs Act 1958 (Vic.) and duty of care
+Wrongs Act 1958 (Vic.) and duty of care